 - Observation notes can show multiple measures.
 Choose 3-5 that most strongly support the data collected.
-A maximum of 5 DRDP measures can be tagged per observation note on Learning Genie. - At least two meaningful observations per DRDP measure must be collected per collection period.
+A maximum of 5 DRDP measures can be tagged per observation note on Learning Genie. - At least three meaningful observations per DRDP measure must be collected per collection period.
 (Ex.
-ALT Reg 7 observed on two separate occasions in the fall assessment period.) - Media Documentation work samples, videos, and photos must include an observation note describing what the students did.
-If the language is dictated on the work sample and can clearly be seen in a photo image, the teacher does not need to type the language in the observation note section on Learning Genie.
-A description of what the child did is still required.

-- Parent input- you may collect evidence by talking with parents and guardians regarding their child's growth.
+ALT Reg 7 observed on three separate occasions in the fall assessment period.) - Media Documentation work samples, videos, and photos must include an observation note describing what the students did or said.
+If the language is dictated on the work sample and can clearly be seen in a photo image, the teacher does not need to type the language in the observation note section on Learning Genie. - Parent input- you may collect evidence by talking with parents and guardians regarding their student's growth.
 Teachers may use parent observations gathered during parent conferences and home visits.
-Teachers may take a picture of the parent observation and upload the image into Learning Genie. - Teachers use the data collected to rate the child's progress on each measure. - At the end of each assessment period, teachers are responsible for printing the student rating record from the Learning Genie website and placing it in each student's file.
+Teachers may take a picture of the parent observation and upload the image into Learning Genie. - Teachers use the data collected to rate the student's progress on each measure. - At the end of each assessment period, teachers are responsible for printing the student rating record from the Learning Genie website and placing it in each student's file.